Yu-Group/covid19-severity-prediction/readme.md

 - for more data details, see [./data/readme.md](./data/readme.md)
 - see also the [county_quickstart notebook](county_quickstart.ipynb)
-- note: abridged csv with county-level info such as demographics, hospital information, risk factors, social distancing, and voting data is at `data/df_county_level_abridged_cached.csv`
+- note: abridged csv with county-level info such as demographics, hospital information, risk factors, social distancing, and voting data is saved at `data/county_data_abridged.csv`
 - we are constantly monitoring and adding new data sources (+ relevant data news [here](https://docs.google.com/document/d/1Gxfp-8NXHZN1Hre0CThx0sdO17vDOso640eK6MHlbiU/))
 - output from running the daily updates is stored [here](./functions/update_test.log)